 Strengthening your Vagus nerve may include things like cold plunges, breathwork, humming/singing, morning sunlight, and certain forms of meditation.
 A really practical way to actively support your Vagus nerve would be to check out the Nerva App (a personal fav)

 While not entirely correlated to gut function, it's always essential to highly that not receiving enough vitamin D can lead to significant increases in anxiety and depression.
 Unfortunately, vitamin D deficiency is common, so it is essential to implement more foods rich in this vitamin.
 Herring, salmon, cod liver oil, sardines, and egg yolks are some of the best vitamin D-rich foods, but it’s important to supplement during winter months to ensure you're getting enough.

 Naturopathic Support for Your Gut-Brain Axis

 If you want to take a different approach regarding your mental health, start by considering how your gut influences your feelings.
-Naturopathic support aims are removing the aggravators, improving the gut barrier, and restoring the microbiome to get you back to feeling like the person you were meant to be.
+Naturopathic support aims to remove the aggravators, improve the gut barrier, and restore the microbiome to get you back to feeling like the person you were meant to be.

-Dr. Courtney Holmberg has a clinical focus on digestive health, the microbiome, and its influence on mental health.
-Contact us at 647-351-7282 or visit us online to book an appointment.
+Dr. Courtney Holmberg, a Naturopathic doctor in Toronto, has a clinical focus on digestive health, the microbiome, and its influence on mental health.
+Contact us at 647-351-7282 to book an appointment.